 The information in Policy 900.00 Staff and Resident Sexual Misconduct supports zero-tolerance expectation towards any form of sexual assault or sexual harassment.
 Policy 900.00 goes on to address the role and responsibilities of the PREA Coordinator (page 3).
 Interviews with Vice President for Justice Services and the PREA Coordinator confirm there are sufficient resources in place toward prevention, detection, and responding to any allegation of sexual abuse or sexual harassment.
 The Policy addresses numerous aspects of the agency's efforts to provide a zero-tolerance environment.
 The other supporting documentation provided confirms the PREA Coordinator's role in ensuring compliance with the standards.
-McGrath residents confirmed the safety of the program and would feel safe to address concerns with staff.
-The Auditor also considered the staff members' knowledge of

-PREA training and zero-tolerance expectations in determining compliance.
+LightHouse residents confirmed the safety of the program and would feel safe to address concerns with staff.
+The Auditor also considered the staff members' knowledge of PREA training and zero-tolerance expectations in determining compliance.
 The Auditor supports the standard is exceeded.
 The agency requires each program to have the Director or Assistant Director to serve as a PREA Manager.
 This process supports that the requirements of PREA are understood at the facility level and that PREA is part of the facility's culture.
-The documents and interviews support a close relationship between the facility management and the PREA Coordinator.
+The documents and interviews support a close relationship between the facility management and the CRJ PREA Coordinator.
 Documents show PREA data is regularly reviewed at all levels of the agency.
 Documents reviewed and interviews support the PREA Coordinator's access to agency leadership to promote change or allocation of resources when needed.
+The Auditor also took into consideration the steps taken to redesign the facility including moving the caseworkers and administration into the main building to improve observation of residents and access for the residents to facility leadership.
+It should also be noted that the previous facility at this site was reportedly not able to come into PREA compliance.